Child Making Family Chain

 Child arrangement and care matters can be emotionally charged and complex.
 When parents separate or divorce, one of the most pressing questions is, "Who will get to care of our child?”

-In England and Wales, the Courts always prioritises the best interest of the child when deciding who will get to look after the child full-time.
+In England and Wales, the Courts always prioritises the best interest of children in divorce when deciding who will get to look after the child full-time.
 The Court consider the child’s needs before making a decision about where your child will live.

 Parents playing with their children, dad pushing child on a bike in foreground